cloudstake/mdbook_validatortoolbox/src/installation/setup-menus.md

 ![Pick a shard, any shard!](../../.gitbook/assets/image%20%2839%29.png)

 Simply pick the shard this node will run on.
-It's a personal preference.
+It's a personal preference, although we suggest looking at the smart stake site and determining which shard of 1-3 has the lowest # of keys and using that shard (https://harmony.smartstake.io/election).

 ## Node Type